-Schedule # 5B includes salary information for 3 Full Time staff members and 1 Part Time staff who will be hired upon notice of grant award and will be working with the 003 campus and substitute teacher pay.
-This schedule also includes an estimate for extra-duty pay for teachers and support staff to work beyond normal school hours in order to meet the Operational Flexibility and Increased Learning Time.
+Schedule # 5B includes salary information for 3 Full Time staff members who will be hired upon notice of grant award and will be working with the 001 campus and substitute teacher pay.
+This schedule also includes an estimate for extraduty pay for teachers and support staff to work beyond normal school hours in order to meet the Operational Flexibility and Increased Learning Time.
 Benefits were calculated at 17%.